SCOPE OF THIS CHAPTER

 It is recognised that not all of the above will apply in every situation.

-By signing and adhering to the Safeguarding Plan, there is not a presumption of guilt on the part of the Archdiocese/ Diocese/ Religious Congregation.
+By signing and adhering to the Safeguarding Plan, there is not a presumption of guilt on the part of the Archdiocese/, Diocese/ or Religious Congregation.

-This is not a comprehensive professional risk assessment in respect of current or future risk of reoffending or the behaviour reoccurring.
+This is not a comprehensive specialist risk assessment in respect of current or future risk of reoffending or the behaviour reoccurring.

-In each of the circumstances set out below, if a member of the Clergy or Religious, or a lay person intends worshipping within or being an active member of any Church community or setting, a risk identification exercise must be undertaken using the Risk Identification Framework.
+In each of the circumstances set out below, if a member of the Clergy or Religious, or a lay person intends worshipping within or being an active member of any Church community or setting, a risk identification exercise must be undertaken using the Risk Identification Framework or other locally decided method.
 Where risks or potential risks are identified, a Safeguarding Plan must be developed.

 This is not an exhaustive list and other circumstances might arise where it is appropriate to use this process.